gkvs/dbyll/_posts/2018-05-30-async-truncate.md

 comments: true
 ---

-There is an async was to truncate table by scanning all record and sending all keys to remove.
+There is an async way to truncate table by scanning all record and sending all keys to remove all operation.

 {% highlight java %}
 Observer<Key> key = Gkvs.Client.removeAll().async(Observers.<Status>console(done));